Cockpit Theatre, Marylebone: Music In The Round

 Between April 1971 and November 1972, London Weekend Television recorded "Music In The Round" at the Cockpit.
 Presented by Humphrey Burton, the show included performances and interviews with leading musicians across a broad range of genres.
 Amongst talent showcased in the 22 episodes were the National Youth Jazz Orchestra (having already made the Cockpit their home), who were featured on 7 May 1972 and Marc Bolan on 23 April 1972.

-'Jazz In The Round' is a new monthly barrier-busting jazz/contemporary music binge at The Cockpit every last Monday of the month starting on 30 January 2012.
+'Jazz In The Round' a monthly barrier-busting jazz/contemporary music binge at The Cockpit every last Monday of the month started on 30 January 2012.
 With a mixture of well known names and unknown artists it aims to bring together bands and artists from different scenes, genres, cultures and generations.

 Other

 Once a month it runs an award-winning scratch nights called Theatre In The Pound.

-The theatre regularly hosts events for Revolution Pro Wrestling.